marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 </figure>

 ## Manual configuration
-The big elephant in the room are manual intervention taken by human.
+The big elephant in the room are manual interventions taken by human.
 The webpage is in the state, that I do not fully trust software decisions.
 Webpage crawling is implemented in pretty simple way.
 I just search for some keywords with version.
 From the experience I realized that webpages and format of content are changing pretty often.
 I decided that on this stage I will notify myself when webpage changes.
 I do manual configuration change of the page, so it can be regenerated.
 It doesn't take much time.
 Maybe in the future the algorithm will be good enough to trust it.